bestofjs/bestofjs-weekly/data/collections/stories/story-013.md

 It could be great to do automatic testing, to do web scrapping (the process of collecting information from static web pages) or to request all the steps to reproduce a bug that happened to a user.

-At position number 9, I'd like to point out a project from Francisco Presencia, a friend of mine. _Umbralla_ is a modern and light alternative to jQuery.
+At position number 9, I'd like to point out a project from Francisco Presencia, a friend of mine. _Umbrella_ is a modern and light alternative to jQuery.